Medical Weight Loss and Management Nutrition

 - How much to eat: Overeating after weight loss surgery can make you feel sick and prevent you from achieving your goals.
 We let you know how many calories it takes to meet your body’s needs and how much food you should eat at each meal.

 - What to eat: After weight loss surgery, you can expect to feel full after eating smaller meals, so it is important to make good food choices.
 We help you find the foods that best meet your nutrition needs.
-These recommendations include lean proteins, such as chicken and fish, along with fruits and vegetables.
+These recommendations include high protein, healthy fat and low complex carb food choices.

-- How to eat: To help you avoid complications, such as blocked intestines or intense diarrhea, we help you learn a different way of eating.
+- How to eat: To help you avoid complications, or intense diarrhea (which is rare), we help you learn a different way of eating.
 You will need to chew your food until it is smooth, eat slowly and not drink liquids with meals.
 We give you information and practical tips to help fit this new way of eating into your daily life.

 - Ways to overcome challenges: Healthy eating can be a constant struggle.
 Our compassionate approach makes it easier to talk about the challenges you are facing.
 We work together to come up with a plan for overcoming them.